Moors-Code/Fragment-sequencing/README.md

 2.6.2.Liver_cell_type_abundance_mets_distance.R: This part compares liver cell type abundances of proximal and distal areas to metastatic sites.

-2.6.3.Liver_DGE_macrohpages.R: This part does DGE analysis between liver C1q+ and Ly6c+ macrophages.

-2.6.4.1.Liver_ligand_receptor_mets_distance.R: This part first generates input files for CellPhoneDB from liver proximal and distal areas and then applies statistical analysis to analyze enrichment of L-R interactions in proximal or distal.
+2.6.3.1.Liver_ligand_receptor_mets_distance.R: This part first generates input files for CellPhoneDB from liver proximal and distal areas and then applies statistical analysis to analyze enrichment of L-R interactions in proximal or distal.

-2.6.4.2.CellPHoneDB_mets_distance.sh: This part executes CellPhoneDB analysis or input files generated in 2.6.4.1.
+2.6.3.2.CellPHoneDB_mets_distance.sh: This part executes CellPhoneDB analysis or input files generated in 2.6.4.1.

 3.1.Organoids_species_mixing_sphere_size_GFP_integration.R: This part integrates sphere size and GFP signal from biosorter data to data of sorted spheres of colon cancer (CRC) organoids species mixing experiment.